Prometheus-X-association/edge-translators/docs/design-document.md

 ## Requirements

+* Translator MUST translate input data structure to the pivotal one
 * Translator MUST transform skills & jobs related data in json to json-ld
 * Translator MUST log the mappings done
 * Translator MUST provide configuration option to select the output terminology & language, the activation of complementary services
-* Translator MUST interface with Dataspace Connector
+* Translator MUST interact with PDC
 * Translator SHOULD collect concepts that come from specific (not shared) terminologies
-* Translator SHOULD be able to to connect to external stock data to transform
+* Translator SHOULD be able to connect to external stock data to transform

 ## Integrations